av1155/homelab/kubernetes/README.md

 - **Forward Port:** `80`
 - Enable **Block Common Exploits**
 - Enable **Websockets Support**
-- Add **TLS certificate** (Let's Encrypt or custom)
+- Add **TLS certificate** (Let’s Encrypt or custom)
 - (Optional) Attach an **Access List** for authentication.

 ---

 ### 5) Verify

-Open your browser:
+Open a browser:

 ```
 https://longhorn.homelab.local
 ```

-> Or http://longhorn.homelab.local if no cert was used.
+(Or `http://longhorn.homelab.local` if no cert was used.)

-You should see the Longhorn UI proxied through NPM, using the same ingress-nginx IP as your other cluster services.
+The Longhorn UI should be proxied through NPM, using the same ingress-nginx IP as other cluster services.

 ---

-✅ Now Longhorn, Grafana, and Prometheus are all behind a single IP, secured consistently through NPM.
+Now Longhorn, Grafana, and Prometheus are all behind a single IP, secured consistently through NPM.

 ---

-## 7) ArgoCD (GitOps)
+## 7) Argo CD (GitOps)

 ### Ingress